int128/gradle-ssh-plugin/README.md

   * `get(remote, local)` - Fetches a file or directory from remote host.
   * `put(local, remote)` - Sends a file or directory to remote host.

-These operations also accepts option arguments.
+Above operations accepts option arguments.
-For instance, adding `pty: true` makes the channel to request PTY allocation (popular way to execute sudo).
+For instance, adding `pty: true` makes the channel to request PTY allocation (to execute sudo).

 Use SSH in the task